sagieppel/Materials-in-Vessels-data-set/README.md

 The data set can be downloaded from each of the following links:
 1) https://drive.google.com/file/d/0B6njwynsu2hXRFpmY1pOV1A4SFE/view?usp=sharing
 2) https://mega.nz/#!4DQA3LTC!z2jA88Ve_K5f32AaNFrBOWdCtx8CXq65j3wt0nvzH-0

+The data set is discussed in the paper: [Setting an attention region for convolutional neural networks using region selective features, for recognition of materials within glass vessels](https://arxiv.org/abs/1708.08711)
 ## General
 The handling of materials in glassware vessels is the main task in chemistry laboratory research as well as a large number of other activities such as beverage handling.
 Visual recognition of the physical phase of the materials is essential for many methods ranging from a simple task such as fill-level evaluation to the identification of more complex properties such as solvation, precipitation, crystallization and phase separation.
 To help train neural nets for this task, a new data set was created.
 The data set contains a thousand images of materials, in different phases and involved in different chemical processes, in a laboratory setting.
 ## Dataset labels